gweax/one-to-log-them-all/README.md

 ### Log.get

 Maybe you cannot initialize the reporter at the start of the page.
 Maybe there are calls to `Log.error` before. `Log.get` is an easy way to handle this case.
 It just collects all log entries.
 When calling `Log.get`, it will return an array of all entries collected until then.
+Each entry is an object with three properties: `timestamp`, the timestamp of when the event occured, `level`, the log level and `message`.

 You can pass in a string of all log levels you are interested in, just as in calls to `Log.on`:

     Log.get("error warn");